Dealing with Oranga Tamariki / Ministry for Children

 This chapter explains what can happen in those different types of cases and what your options might be as a parent or family or whānau member.

 If Oranga Tamariki apply to the Family Court, you only have seven days to file your response with the court – so talk to a lawyer as soon as possible.
-See our chapter, “Legal aid” for more information.
+See our chapter, “Legal Aid and other legal help” for more information.

 At what ages do the care and protection laws apply to children?